abhishek-v-gopal/IOT/README.md

 # IOT
- This repo is used to showcase our small iot projects
+ This repo is used to showcase our small IOT projects.